John Thompson Dorrance: Family

+His notable grandchildren have included John Dorrance III, Mary Alice Dorrance Malone, George W. Strawbridge Jr., and Dorrance Hill Hamilton.

 Death

 Dorrance died on September 21, 1930, of heart disease at his home in Cinnaminson Township, New Jersey.
-He was buried in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.
-His estate in Radnor Township, Pennsylvania is now the home of Cabrini University.
+He was interred in West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.

-Following Dorrance's death, there was significant litigation over his domicile for purposes of estate and inheritance tax.
-The Supreme Court of Pennsylvania held that he was domiciled in Pennsylvania, and the Supreme Court of New Jersey held that he was domiciled in New Jersey, and his estate was required to pay estate tax to both states.
-The estate sought relief in the United States Supreme Court, but the request for review was denied.
+He left an estate worth an estimated $120 million (approximately $ billion in dollars) after his death.
+There was significant litigation over his domicile for purposes of estate and inheritance tax, with both the Supreme Court of Pennsylvania and the Supreme Court of New Jersey holding that he was domiciled in their respective state, and his estate was required to pay estate tax to both states.
+The estate sought relief by appealing to the Supreme Court of the United States, but the request for review was denied.

 Legacy

 In 2012, Dorrance was elected into the New Jersey Hall of Fame.

+His estate in Radnor Township, Pennsylvania is now the home of Cabrini University.